 Once installed, there are testing costs to consider which are routinely carried out to ensure the user is benefiting from full functionality.
 Periodic ERP reviews and upgrades may be required over time and developing the team in order to adapt to new procedures is likely to require financial support.
 Unforeseen expenditure should also be accounted for as part of risk management best practice.

-Considering the benefits
+Considering the benefits of ERP

 ERP purchases should be considered a long-term purchase, and so it is important to consider the benefits it will bring to the business.